How Data Insights Drive Measurable Change in All Organizations with Korri Jones

 Korri Jones is a forward-thinker whose developmental mindset has helped him execute many data innovations inside and outside his role.
 The Sr. Lead Machine Learning Engineer joined Chick-fil-A in 2016.
 In that time, his position has evolved from Lead Analyst for Business Insights to Enterprise Analytics, to his current role – which Korri balances alongside Innovation Coaching.

 Korri has two goals.
-The first is to use advanced analytics and leading data techniques and technologies to deploy saleable solutions throughout the organization.
+The first is to use advanced analytics and leading data techniques and technologies to deploy scalable solutions throughout the organization.
 The second is to give back as much as he can.
-Korri works with non-profits, has won awards for his dedication to volunteering, and, within Chick-fil-A, his role as an Innovation Coach allows him to guide and inspire others in his team and beyond.
+Korri works with non-profits and has won awards for his dedication to volunteering, and, within Chick-fil-A, his role as an Innovation Coach allows him to guide and inspire others in his team and beyond.

 In his own words, Korri says that data analytics is part of his career, but distilling complexity into meaningful insights is his gift.
 He shares some of this gift with Jason Dorsey on this episode of the Leading with Data podcast.

 Hit play to listen to the podcast episode or read on to find out more.

 Korri’s current role at Chick-fil-A is rather unique.
 In fact, it’s completely custom to the organization’s needs and, critically, Korri’s skillset.

 Since joining the company, Korri’s focus has been operationalizing machine learning models.
 These help to centralize and unlock data and can be vital to fuelling data strategy.
 But his “side hustle” is innovation coaching.
 Experiencing both the bleeding edge technical side of the business and the innovation side puts Korri in a rare position to observe how ideas become reality.

 Before Korri joined Chick-fil-A, he worked for a small firm in the healthcare industry.
 It was his first formal foray into data science, and he was keen to help optimize the business’s outcomes.